Skip to main content

 About

 Disciples: Domination is a single player role playing game with a fantasy theme.
 It was developed by Artefacts Studio and was released on February 12, 2026.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 Rule through the chaos!
 Fifteen years after Avyanna freed Nevendaar from the tyrannical grip of the gods, Disciples: Domination returns you to a realm hanging in the balance.
 In this dark fantasy strategy RPG with turn-based combat, take your place on Queen Avyanna’s throne – and attempt to hold together a crumbling kingdom.
 The fire of doubt burns scorching within her, sparked by the crushing we…